ClubMecatronica-ESPOL/NASAChallenge2025/README.md

 ## 🚀 How to Run the Project

+To use this project, you need to:

+1. Download sea surface temperature (SST) and chlorophyll concentration data using NASA's OB.DAAC Level 3 & 4 Browser: https://oceandata.sci.gsfc.nasa.gov/l3/
+Prepare shark location data in CSV format (id, lat, lon) obtained from the tracker or generated synthetically for testing.

-1. Clone this repository:
+2. Then, clone this repository:

 ```bash
 git clone https://github.com/your-username/shark-tracker.git
 ```

-2. Install dependencies:
+3. Install dependencies:

 ```bash
 pip install -r requirements.txt
 ```

-3. Run the prediction algorithm:
+4. Run the prediction algorithm:

 ```bash
 python predict_shark_path.py
 ```

-4. Visualize the results:
+5. Visualize the results:

 ```bash
 python visualize_shark_data.py